I have been living in New Zealand with my family for the past ten years, and only now am I finally learning what life in New Zealand is really like.

-Want to see more of New Zealand?
-Check out our video that we made with our drone!
+Want to see more of Taranaki, New Zealand?
+Check out our video!

-Don’t forget that in New Zealand we drive on the left.
+19. Don’t forget that in New Zealand we drive on the left

 - New Zealander’s are the most placid race on earth but once they get behind the wheel and they let rip.
 You won’t find the same courtesy as you would in America or the UK for example.

 - Don’t expect that because you are standing at a zebra crossing the drivers will stop for you.
 They won’t.
 Not unless they have run out of petrol.

 Depending on what time of year you visit New Zealand, accommodation can be pricey (or buy. or both).